Boxer Rebellion: Siege of the Beijing legations

 The Germans and the Americans occupied perhaps the most crucial of all defensive positions: the Tartar Wall.
 Holding the top of the 45 ft tall and 40 ft wide wall was vital.
 The German barricades faced east on top of the wall and 400 yd west were the west-facing American positions.
 The Chinese advanced toward both positions by building barricades even closer.
-"The men all feel they are in a trap", said the American commander, Capt.
-John T. Myers, "and simply await the hour of execution."
+"The men all feel they are in a trap", said the US commander Capt.
+John Twiggs Myers, "and simply await the hour of execution".
 On 30 June, the Chinese forced the Germans off the Wall, leaving the American Marines alone in its defence.
 In June 1900, one American described the scene of 20,000 Boxers storming the walls:

-At the same time, a Chinese barricade was advanced to within a few feet of the American positions and it became clear that the Americans had to abandon the wall or force the Chinese to retreat.
-At 2 am on 3 July, 56 British, Russian and American marines and sailors, under the command of Myers, launched an assault against the Chinese barricade on the wall.
+At the same time, a Chinese barricade was advanced to within a few feet of the American positions, and it became clear that the Americans had to abandon the wall or force the Chinese to retreat.
+At 2 am on 3 July 56 British, Russian and American marines and sailors, under the command of Myers, launched an assault against the Chinese barricade on the wall.
 The attack caught the Chinese sleeping, killed about 20 of them, and expelled the rest of them from the barricades.
 The Chinese did not attempt to advance their positions on the Tartar Wall for the remainder of the siege.

 Sir Claude MacDonald said 13 July was the "most harassing day" of the siege.
 The Japanese and Italians in the Fu were driven back to their last defence line.
 The Chinese detonated a mine beneath the French Legation pushing the French and Austrians out of most of the French Legation.
 On 16 July, the most capable British officer was killed and the journalist George Ernest Morrison was wounded.
-But American Minister Edwin Hurd Conger established contact with the Chinese government and on 17 July, an armistice was declared by the Chinese.
-More than 40% of the legation guards were dead or wounded.
-The motivation of the Chinese was probably the realisation that an allied force of 20,000 men had landed in China and retribution for the siege was at hand.
+American Minister Edwin H. Conger established contact with the Chinese government and on 17 July, and an armistice was declared by the Chinese.